MICA-MNI/micaopen/temporal_gradients/README.rst

  - r_ho: vertexwise correlation between predicted and empirical data in the replication and MICS datasets
  - repl_fc_r subjetwise correlation between empirical and predicted functional connectivity in the replication dataset.
  - sc_mask: log-transformed (for visualization only!) structural connectivity of the discovery dataset.
+ - schaefer_200_tl: Schaefer 200 regions in the left temporal lobe.
  - sjh: parcellation used for the MPC gradient
  - surf_lh: left hemispheric surface
  - surf_rh: right hemispheric surface